There’s so many free plagiarism software and countless online reviews that it becomes hard finding a software that will work for you.

 Plagtracker for student papers

-When it comes to plagiarism, students are among most common culprits.
+When it comes to plagiarism, students are among the most common culprits.

 The biggest issue lies in the fact that a student needs to refer to some other text in order to learn and form ideas.